AckermannM/FS25_realismAddon_gearbox/README.md

 - remove automatic full brake when clutching in reverse bug
 - added support for axis shifting for FPS transmissions
 - added handbrake
-- added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default
+- added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default, optionally a rangesplitter binding can be set, where the button press switches to H and release to L again
 - added optional Inputs for group5 to group8 since Giants default only allows 1-4

-- added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default, optionally a rangesplitter binding can be set, where the button press switches to H and release to L again

 # Changelog in FS25

+###### V 0.9.0.6

+- added binding for secondGroup gears 2 or 1, to support range splitter switches on SKRS style shiftknobs

 ###### V 0.9.0.5

 - fixed automatic transmissions not working
 - added automatic clutch opening when stopped on automatic transmissions so they can be used without clutch still
 - added optional Inputs for group5 to group8 since Giants default only allows 1-4

-- added binding for secondGroup gears 2 or 1, to support range splitter switches on SKRS style shiftknobs

 ###### V 0.9.0.4